 Thousands of these assemblies may be kitted together by the supplier.
 They may be check-weighed on a conveyor line to confirm that there are no missing pieces.
 In this case, the entire kit may weigh 40 kg, but the smallest part may weigh only 2 grams.
 The scale will need to have a large capacity and also have excellent sensitivity.

-Regular dynamic scales do not have that capability.
-Ultra Precision SAW scales are available with a capacity of 45 kg and sensitivity of 0.5 g.
+Instead, Ultra Precision SAW scales are available with a capacity of 45 kg and sensitivity of 0.5 g.
 They can also be programmed to read up to 30 times per second, making them suitable for this type of application.
 Furthermore, they are very rugged, and can accept the types of forces that may be experienced on a conveyor line.

-Few things are as critical as achieving correct weight in a medicine or other pharmaceutical product.
+Few things are as critical as finding the correct weight in a medicinal or other pharmaceutical product.
 The tolerances could be very tight, and the overall weight of a finished package could be reasonably high.

 If we take an example of a carton of pills, the finished package weight could be 3 kg, or even more.
 Having just a single extra individual pill would not be acceptable, so the weight tolerance for this carton could be just a small fraction of a gram.

-The engineering team at Arlyn Scales has both the expertise, and the access to this technology, to provide the results that you need.
-And they welcome challenges.
+The engineering team at Arlyn Scales has both the expertise and the access to this technology, and they welcome challenges.
+They’re prepared and waiting to provide the results that you need.